andrewjmeier/TableTop.JS/README.md

 * Well-documented and testable
 * Advanced features for veteran developers

-## How to setup environment

-* Download npm `brew install npm`
-* Download webpack `npm install -g webpack`
-* npm install (needed whenever there's an update to node modules) `npm install`
-* Compile JS `npm run webpack`
-* To run the tests `npm run test`

 ## How to use TableTop.JS

 ### Setup a new project

 Take a look at some of our example projects to get a feel for how they're setup.
-You can view all of our examples as well as our documentation [here] (http://andrewjmeier.github.io/TableTop.JS) or you can check out [Monopoly](http://github.com/andrewjmeier/Monopoly) or [Settlers of Catan](http://github.com/andrewjmeier/Settlers).
+You can view all of our examples as well as our documentation [here](http://andrewjmeier.github.io/TableTop.JS) or you can check out [Monopoly](http://github.com/andrewjmeier/Monopoly) or [Settlers of Catan](http://github.com/andrewjmeier/Settlers).

 #### If you're new to JavaScript and npm, try using our [TableTopSkeleton](http://github.com/andrewjmeier/TableTopSkeleton) to get started.